n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 position.
-Because Bengali incorporates the `REPH_POS_AFTER_SUBJOINED` shaping characteristic, this final position is immediately after the base consonant and any subjoined (below-base consonant) forms.
+Because Bengali incorporates the `REPH_POS_AFTER_SUBJOINED` shaping characteristic, this final position is immediately after the base consonant and any subjoined (below-base consonant or below-base dependent vowel) forms.

-If the syllable does not have a base consonant (such as a syllable based on an independent vowel), then the final "Reph" position is immediately before the first character tagged with the `POS_BEFORE_POST` position or any later position in the sort order.
+  - If the syllable does not have a base consonant (such as a syllable based on an independent vowel), then the final "Reph" position is immediately before the first character tagged with the `POS_BEFORE_POST` position or any later position in the sort order.

-If there are no characters tagged with `POS_BEFORE_POST` or later positions, then "Reph" is positioned at the end of the syllable.
+    -- If there are no characters tagged with `POS_BEFORE_POST` or later positions, then "Reph" is positioned at the end of the syllable.

 Finally, if the final position of "Reph" occurs after a "_matra_,Halant" subsequence, then "Reph" must be repositioned to the left of "Halant",